Vic142/GSoC-2025-OpenFoodFacts/README.md

 - I have also invested a good amount of time during the project start for developing understanding on the architecture of the Open Food Facts database and code of the repository.
 Thanks to the guidance of my mentors I was able to familiarize myself faster and more easily before starting actively working on the project.
+- The fact that the new nutrition schema still had unknown parameters and evolved during and after its implementation was another challenge, which taught me to learn how to manage evolving goals.
 - Since the heart of this project consists of changing the whole nutrition schema, I learned a lot about databases structures, needs, and about the nuances of each solution, which was very interesting.
 - Before this project, I had never used OpenAPI for documentation.
 This was a great chance for me to learn to use it.
 - Finally, I also really enjoyed developing my communication skills by engaging with the community on Slack.

 ## Acknowledgements
-I would like to thank my mentors Louis Bastarache, Stéphane Gigandet and Charles Nepote for their invaluable guidance and support throughout the summer.
+I would like to thank my mentors [Louis Bastarache](https://github.com/LouisBastarache), [Stéphane Gigandet](https://github.com/stephanegigandet) and [Charles Nepote](https://github.com/CharlesNepote) for their invaluable guidance and support throughout the summer.
-I would also like to thank Alex Garel for his help and support throughout the project.
+I would also like to thank [Alex Garel](https://github.com/alexgarel) for his help and support throughout the project.
 I would like to thank Open Food Facts and the Google Summer of Code program for the opportunity of doing this project.

 Contributing to Open Food Facts has been an amazing experience.